cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 ```
 // Answer here

+this is a package that parses json, raw responses, text responses and url encoded forms.
+This is useful for parsing responses received through api calls.
 ```

 ## Three - `server.js`

 Look at lines `26` and `24`.
 Explain the methods used.
 How are they different?
 What are the usecases for each?

+GET is to retrieve information when doing an API call, for example, or entering a URL into Google.
+POST is the method that creates something, for example, post a new customer to a database, post a new invoice to a database, create a new instance when authenticating.

 ```
 // Answer here